renecandelier/Fottos/README.md

 - Use predefined search terms to load photos from the Explore tab.
 - Search photos from the Search tab using the search bar.
 - Saves prior search terms and presented them as quick search options in the search tab.
+- Filter search terms using the search bar.
 - Share/ save photos when performing a long when on the photo under the slide show.
 - Double tap a photo in the slideshow in order to save to your favorites.
 - Clear cache under the settings screen.